Admissions (Undergraduate)

 Mathematics, 3 years

-• (algebra, geometry, and intermediate algebra; four years recommended)
+- (algebra, geometry, and intermediate algebra; four years recommended)

 Laboratory Science, 2 years

-• (one biological and one physical science, both with labs)
+- (one biological and one physical science, both with labs)

 Foreign language, 2 years

-• (same language, subject to waiver for applicants demonstrating equivalent competence)
+- (same language, subject to waiver for applicants demonstrating equivalent competence)

 Visual or Performing Arts, 1 year

-• (art, dance, drama/theatre, or music, one single year-long course or two semester-long courses in the same discipline)
+- (art, dance, drama/theatre, or music, one single year-long course or two semester-long courses in the same discipline)

 Electives, 1 year

-• (selected from English, advanced mathematics, social science, history, laboratory science, foreign language, visual and performing arts, or other courses approved and included on the UC/CSU "a-g" list)
+- (selected from English, advanced mathematics, social science, history, laboratory science, foreign language, visual and performing arts, or other courses approved and included on the UC/CSU "a-g" list)

 Subject Requirement Substitution for Students with Disabilities

 Applicants with disabilities are encouraged to complete college preparatory course requirements.
 If you are judged unable to fulfill a specific course requirement because of your verified disability, alternate college preparatory courses may possibly be substituted for specific subject requirements.
 Substitutions may possibly be authorized on an individual basis after review and recommendation by your academic advisor or guidance counselor in consultation with a Chico State Admissions counselor.
 Although the distribution may be slightly different from the course pattern required of other students, students qualifying for substitutions will still be held for 15 units of college preparatory study.
 You should be aware that course substitutions may limit your later enrollment in certain majors, particularly those involving mathematics.
-For further information, please call the Office of Admissions at 530-898-6322.
-Chico State requires that course substitutions be approved before the substituted course has been taken.
+For more information, please call the Office of Admissions at 530-898-6322.
+Chico State requires that course substitutions be approved before the substituted course is taken.
 Subject requirement substitutions are granted on a case-by-case basis.

 Transfer Policies of California State University

-Most commonly, college-level credits earned from an institution of higher education accredited by a regional accrediting agency are accepted for transfer to universities of the CSU; however, authority for decisions regarding the transfer of undergraduate credits is delegated to each university.
+Most commonly, college-level credits earned from an institution of higher education accredited by a regional/national accrediting agency are accepted for transfer to universities of the CSU; however, authority for decisions regarding the transfer of undergraduate credits is delegated to each university.

 California Community Colleges and other authorized certifying institutions can certify up to 39 semester (58.5 quarter) units of General Education-Breadth (GE-Breadth) or 37 semester (55.5 quarter) units of the Intersegmental General Education Transfer Curriculum (IGETC) for transfer students to fulfill lower-division general education requirements for any CSU university prior to transfer.